 Finally, many people believe that female leopard geckos are not as long-lived as their male counterparts.
 Again, this is simply not true.
 While male leopard geckos can sometimes be more flashy and attention-grabbing, female leopard geckos are just as capable of living long, healthy lives.
 With proper care and attention, female leopard geckos can be wonderful pets for many years to come.

-More to Explore: Do Leopard Geckos Like To Be Handled?
+More to Explore: How Old Do Leopard Geckos Have To Be To Breed?

 End-of-Life Care for Female Leopard Geckos